- Prayer and Worship

-Men and women in their late teens, twenties, and thirties are among the least active voters in the United States, but they can also be among the most passionate and energetic Americans on a variety of issues.
-Furthermore, over the last several years, these young adults have been increasingly involved in volunteer work and community organizing movements across the country.
+Young adults tend to be among the least active voters in the United States, yet are often among the most passionate and energetic Americans on a variety of issues.
+Over the last several years, many young adults have become more involved in volunteer, advocacy work and community organizing efforts across the country.

 In Forming Consciences for Faithful Citizenship: A Call to Political Responsibility, the bishops of the United States remind us: “In the Catholic tradition, responsible citizenship is a virtue, and participation in political life is a moral obligation” (no. 13).
 The decisions we make as citizens about who leads us and what policies are enacted have important moral and ethical dimensions.
 The values of our faith should be our guide to public life.